Welcome to Jyotirvidya Parisanstha

 first association of its kind and remained so far for a few decades.

-The objective of the exhibition is to spread the knowledge regarding the astronomical observatories with large telescopes.
-In 1609, Galileo Galilei used telescope for astronomical purpose for the first time and since then the telescope observatories are becoming bigger and more advance.
-The exhibition will provide information on basics of telescopes; working of big observatories like Keck telescope, GMT, LBT, etc.; amateur observatories, pre-telescope era observatories like Jantar Mantar, etc. Exhibition will consists of posters, models of some observatories, Jyotirvidya’s telescope setups, multimedia displays, short films, etc.
+An Exhibition on "Optical Observatories - Infinity Focussed with Giant Eye" was held during 19-21 September 2014 at Jawaharlal Nehru Cultural Center, Ghole Road, Pune.
+The aim of the exhibition was to spread the knowledge regarding the astronomical observatories with large telescopes.
+The exhibition provided information on basics of telescopes; working of big observatories like Keck telescope, GMT, LBT, etc.; amateur observatories, pre-telescope era observatories like Jantar Mantar, etc. Exhibition consisted of posters, models of some observatories, Jyotirvidya’s telescope setups, multimedia displays, short films, etc.

 Annual Report for 2013-14